Fluffernuttersandwich/Better7D2DbyFNS/README.md

 **I will post update notifications to Guppy's 7D2D Modding Discord Server, on my #fns-wabbajack channel.**

+> [!CAUTION]
-Caution: Sometimes you can keep using the same save-world and safely update to a new version of a ModList.
+> Sometimes you can keep using the same save-world and safely update to a new version of a ModList.
-However, there are no guarantees this will be safe.
+> However, there are no guarantees this will be safe.
-It's considered best practice to start a new world-save when you move to an updated version of a ModList.
+> It's considered best practice to start a new world-save when you move to an updated version of a ModList.
-So, if you want to keep playing in an existing save, wait until you are done with that playthrough prior to updating the ModList in Wabbajack.
+> So, if you want to keep playing in an existing save, wait until you are done with that playthrough prior to updating the ModList in Wabbajack.

 Always exit MO2 prior to updating your ModList with Wabbajack!